-When my grandmother passed in January of 1999, I wasn’t sure what the next step would be, so I volunteered at the Kripalu Center for Yoga & Health in the Berkshires.
+My personal healing journey to understand and heal the effects of sexual trauma and PTSD has led me to in the most curious directions.
+I’ve had the privilege to attend and graduate from The George Washington University in DC with a bachelors degree in Journalism.
+I spent 3 years apprenticing with sculptor Joyce Michaud at Hood College in Frederick Maryland, then I moved back to Massachusetts to help my grandmother cross over in 1999.
+I was looking for the next step which led me to volunteer at Kripalu Center for Yoga & Health.
 It was here that I developed a closer relationship with my body and started to unpack the effects of trauma that I hadn’t been able to process on my own.
 I eventually found that through my connection to my body through yoga, dance and movement that I was able to open up a dialogue with myself that wasn’t available before.
-I started teaching Sacred Circle Dance and Danskinetics at Kriplau.
-When I settled down in Northampton, MA my healing arts practice blossomed.
-For 12 years I practiced massage therapy and CranioSacral Therapy in Northampton.
-Now I’m practicing in Shelburne Falls.
+I became more aware of my own body-mind connection and became certified to teach Danskinetics, now known as YogaDance.
+I started teaching Sacred Circle Dance and Danskinetics at Kriplau and my quest for knowledge about healing my own body led me to bodywork.
+When I settled down in Northampton, Ma my healing arts practice blossomed.
+For 12 years I practiced Reiki and CranioSacral Therapy in Northampton.
+Now I practice CranioSacral & Shamanic Sound Healing in Shelburne Falls.

 For my blog on healing and social issues, go to SulisSunrise.com